davidaramant/blog-content/content/post/tiledriver-part-1.md

 ### Making a Cave

 OK, so we've managed to create some cave-y spaces, but what are we going to do about them not being connected?
-At first I thought there would be an easy way to connect all of them, but, unfortunately, this is one of those massively hard CS problems, so we'll cheat instead.
+At first I thought there would be an easy way to connect all of them, but, unfortunately, this is one of those massively hard CS problems so we'll cheat instead.

 First we'll find all the empty areas, picking a different color to easily visualize each of them: